 Creativity and innovation are interwoven and they both have integral components that are easy to identify such as expertise, problem-solving, task orientation, motivation, and diversity.

 Most innovators have high technical expertise in their chosen line of work which they put to good use to birth an innovative idea.
 Motivation is an important attribute for any meaningful outcome with regards to innovation because the process could be exhausting and time-consuming.
 Nevertheless, innovators have a driving force which propels them to their desired goals.

 Problem-solving is a major feature of most top innovators as they often identify challenges in the daily routine of people and develop solutions accordingly.
 Hence problem-solving is the basis of successful businesses today.
 Task orientation is a feature that enhances innovators the sense of duty for innovators and which enables them to complete a series of activities in the creative process.

 Innovation thrives in a society that is open to change and development.
 In the UK, the government provides financial support for research and development in several educational institutions which led to the birth of innovations that have significantly impacted on the economy.
 Statistics from the European Innovation Scoreboard (EIS) reveals that the research within the country in 2017 was 80% better than the EU average.

 It's important to note that the right expertise, problem-solving skills, motivation, task orientation, and the personal interest of the innovators would determine the significance of any innovation.

 We'd love to discuss how we can unlock the innovation in your business and work together.
 Call us on 0161 7060483.

-We are an innovational consulting firm specialising in assisting growing businesses.
+We are an innovating consulting firm specialising in facilitating businesses to innovate.